diwise/diwise/README.md

 ## How to run

+### docker compose

+The docker compose environment assumes that you have modified your hosts file to add local DNS entries for diwise.local and iam.diwise.local.
+See Preparations below for instructions on how to do this.

 Start a composed environment using docker compose with the following command.

 `docker compose -f deployments/docker/docker-compose.yaml up`